Dark-sided Chorus Frog

 Key Features

-- Pointed snout and triangular body shape
+- Pointed snout and very small, narrow mouth

-- Lack of webbing on the fingers
+- Lack of webbing on front fingers

 When You’ll See Them